 Postdoctoral Fellow appointments at UBC can be renewed one year at a time, normally up to 3 years.
 With the Dean’s written approval, appointments may be extended for a further two one-year terms (i.e. up to a maximum of 5 years in total).

 Postdoctoral Fellows who wish to leave their position prior to the appointment end date should provide at least one months’ notice to their supervising faculty member in writing.
 The notice period may be waived by the supervising faculty member.
-The Departure Checklist should be reviewed to ensure a smooth transition for both the Postdoctoral Fellow and the supervising faculty member.
-The supervising faculty member must work with his/her departmental administrator to inform Faculty Relations using a Transfer & Severance Form accompanied by a copy of the resignation letter.
+The Departure Checklist (doc) should be reviewed to ensure a smooth transition for both the Postdoctoral Fellow and the supervising faculty member.
+The supervising faculty member must work with their departmental administrator to process the resignation through Workday.
+A copy of the resignation letter is required.

 The PDF Coordinator in each faculty can assist postdoctoral fellows and their supervisors with postdoctoral related issues.
 Please contact the Dean’s Office to find out who your PDF Coordinator is.

-Finally, it is important to be familiar with the UBC Policy and Procedures Handbook that may guide certain aspects of your work at the University.
+It's is important to be familiar with the UBC Policy and Procedures Handbook that may guide certain aspects of your work at the university.
 Listed below are some of the policies that may be applicable to a postdoctoral fellowship at UBC:

-Please see the Health, Safety and Environment website at for up-to-date information on laboratory safety, Workplace Hazardous Materials Information System (WHMIS), and mandatory and optional laboratory training courses.
+Please see the Safety & Risk Services website for up-to-date information on laboratory safety, Workplace Hazardous Materials Information System (WHMIS), and mandatory and optional laboratory training courses.
 Each department also has an established Safety Committee.
 Please see the supervising faculty member or department administrator for information regarding department specific safety policies and procedures.